Possible risks of blood transfusions

 Delayed hemolytic reaction

 People don’t usually have this type of reaction unless they have had transfusions in the past.
-People who do have this type of reaction need special blood testing before any more blood can be transfused.
+Those who do have this reaction need special blood tests before any more blood can be transfused.
 Units of blood that do not have the antigen that the body is attacking must be used.

-This more likely if the blood comes from a relative or someone who has the same tissue type as the patient.
+This is more likely if the blood comes from a relative or someone who has the same tissue type (this is different from blood type) as the patient.
 The patient’s immune system doesn’t recognize the white blood cells in the transfused blood as foreign.
 This allows the white blood cells to survive and attack the patient’s body tissues.

 Within a month of the transfusion, the patient may have fever, liver problems, rash, and diarrhea.

 To prevent white blood cells from causing GVHD, donated blood can be treated with radiation before transfusion.
 (Radiation stops white blood cells from working but does not affect red blood cells.)
 These are called irradiated blood products.
 They are often used for people with cancer who might have weakened immune systems.